chaoss/grimoirelab-sortinghat/README.md

 $ sortinghat-admin --config sortinghat.config.settings migrate-old-database
 ```

+## Multi-tenancy

+SortingHat allows hosting multiple instances with a single service having each
+instance's data isolated in different databases.

+To enable this feature follow these guidelines:
+- Set `MULTI_TENANT` settings to `True`.
+- Define a list of tenants using the configuration file `sortinghat/config/tenants.json`.
+You can use a different json file using the environment variable
+`SORTINGHAT_MULTI_TENANT_LIST_PATH`
+- Assign users to tenants with the following command:
+  `sortinghat-admin set-user-tenant username host tenant`

+There are some limitations:
+- `default` database is only used to store users information and relations between
+users and databases, it won't store anything else related with SortingHat models.
+- Usernames are shared across all instances, which means that it is not possible
+to have the same username with two different passwords in different instances.

 ## Running tests

 SortingHat comes with a comprehensive list of unit tests for both